-Virtual card services can be used on all devices such as phones, tablets, and desktop computers.
+Virtual card services work on many devices such as phones, tablets, and desktop computers.
 You can assign virtual cards to employees to track and limit their spending.

 Virtual Visa cards can be used anywhere a Visa credit card would be accepted.
 Virtual Visa cards can be virtual credit cards or virtual debit cards.
 However, they are not plastic and cannot be used in person at retail stores.

 They can only be used online or over the phone.
-Nonetheless they are extremely useful for most business spending and can have many benefits over non-virtual cards.
+Nonetheless, virtual Visa cards are handy for most business spending and can have many benefits over non-virtual cards.

 Having a p-card system for your business won’t do much good unless you have a solid p-card policy.
 Even if you have a great p-card policy your employees won’t know how to properly interact with the p-cards, so it is a good idea to have proper p-card training too.

-Energy cards are primarily used by energy installer technicians.
-These technicians travel often in order to install energy equipment such as solar panels.
-That being said, energy installers are not limited to just solar.
+Energy installer technicians primarily use energy cards.
+These technicians often travel to install energy equipment such as solar panels.
+Energy installers are not limited to just solar.
 Energy cards can be used by technicians to purchase food, gas, or a hotel room depending on how the energy business sets up the card.

 Transportation cards are used by truck drivers and delivery drivers alike.
 Transportation credit cards or transportation debit cards are used to help these drivers make purchases on behalf of their employer.
 To learn more about transportation cards visit our articles on the topic below.